The download servers may be slow when many people download updates at the same time. Just wait patiently until the download has finished.

 To view it, open Oxygen Updater.
 You'll see a screen telling that "your system is up to date".
 Now, tap on "view update information" and you'll see the change log on your screen.

-This app only supports the OnePlus devices listed at the website or in the settings of the app.
+This app only supports the OnePlus phones listed at the website and in the settings of the app.

 No, you cannot root your device with this app.